JAbarca09/PuppyRestaurant/README.md

 # PuppyRestaurant
-Puppy Restaurant project, this repository is meant to be used to save my progress along this project
+Puppy Restaurant project, this repository is meant to be used to save our progress and combine our work.